The Best SEO Is Not Needing SEO

 Content That Ranks By Accident

-When you create content to rank, you create content for Google.
-When you create content to help, you create content for humans.
-Google is trying to find content for humans.
+When you create content to rank, you create content for Google, and Google can tell, and users can tell, and everyone can tell.
+When you create content to help, you create content for humans, and Google is trying to find content for humans, which means you're finally aligned with what Google actually wants instead of trying to game signals that are supposed to be proxies for quality.

 The SEO Paradox

-Here's the paradox: the more you focus on SEO, the worse your SEO gets.
+Here's the paradox that took me years to fully understand: the more you focus on SEO, the worse your SEO gets.

-The companies winning at SEO aren't playing the SEO game.
-They're playing the "build something genuinely useful" game.
-SEO is just a side effect.
+The companies winning at SEO aren't playing the SEO game at all - they're playing the "build something genuinely useful" game, and SEO is just a side effect, a natural consequence of being good at the thing that actually matters.
 (That's the playbook nobody will sell you.)

 What This Means For You